What is 5G?

 Ben Cheung – Yeah, sure.
-So ONAP is stands for open network, automated platform.
-And it’s really a collaboration of Oh gosh, dozens of companies coming together.
-I’m working And it’s one of my primary things that I’m working on now.
+So ONAP stands for an open network, automated platform.
+And it’s really a collaboration of dozens of companies coming together.
+It’s one of the primary things that I’m working on now.

-It first started with AT&T open sourcing their ECOMP platform.
-And the basic idea behind ONAP is to provide a network management layer, or an smo in RAN terms in order to basically allow for a management at that service level to manage a whole network from disparate vendors and on a single common platform.
+It first started with AT&T open-sourcing their ECOMP platform.
+And the basic idea behind ONAP is to provide a network management layer, or a (Service Management and Orchestration) SMO in RAN terms to allow for management at that service level to manage a whole network from disparate vendors a single common platform.

-It’s a really, truly a platform just like your laptop is a computing platform, right.
-What do you what could you do on your laptop, you can do any almost anything, right.
-It’s just whatever you want load on your computer.
-And so ONAP is sort of similar and that concept.
+It’s truly a platform, just like your laptop is a computing platform, right.
+What do you what could you do on your laptop?
+You can do almost anything, right.
+It’s just whatever you want to load on your computer.
+And so ONAP is similar and that concept.
 It’s a platform that you can also upload analytics.

-You can add a new microservices to perform analytics, machine learning, AI and so forth.
-But it also has basic network management functions to be able to perform lifecycle management operations, to orchestrate and to get a real time dynamic view of your network through the active and available inventory.
+You can add new microservices to perform analytics, machine learning, AI, and so forth.
+But it also has basic network management functions to perform life cycle management operations, orchestrate, and get a real-time dynamic view of your network through the active and available inventory.

-And, we are working together with the O-RAN standards and 3GPP in order to have common FCAPS type functionality to allow devices to register to ONAP automatically.
-And it really is an open source project, so lots of vendors coming together to create this common platform that in the end will make it much easier for service providers to manage their network without having to have you know, different EMS/NMS box for that particular vendors devices.
+And, we are working together with the O-RAN standards and 3GPP to have common FCAPS type functionality to allow devices to register to ONAP automatically.
+And it really is an open-source project, so lots of vendors are coming together to create this common platform that, in the end, will make it much easier for service providers to manage their network without having to have, you know, different EMS/NMS box for that particular vendor’s devices.

 Hema Kadia – Let me briefly also cover a few points from our future session’s perspective.
-There are a number of technologies that come across to deliver 5G use cases.
+Several technologies come across to deliver 5G use cases.

-If you look at the 5g core and the foundation technologies, the network slicing, 5g service modeling, 5g service orchestration, the edge computing, SDN, NFV, and also support for the physical networks from the legacy perspective, and overall assurance become the key technolgoies that needs to be supported across the use cases.
+Suppose you look at the 5g core and the foundation technologies.
+The network slicing, 5g service modeling, 5g service orchestration, edge computing, SDN, NFV, and support for the physical networks from the legacy perspective.
+Overall assurance becomes the key technologies that need to be supported across the use cases.

-When we also look from 5g RAN perspective, then the 5g new radio, the advanced beamforming, as well as a different spectrum bands, which Ben also covered earlier, will need to be drilled down.
+When we also look from a 5g RAN perspective, then the 5g new radio, the advanced beamforming, and different spectrum bands, which Ben also covered earlier, will need to be drilled down.

 Additionally, we would also focus on how exactly the 5g ecosystem can be integrated.
-So watch out for our following 5G fireside chat series, where we plan to cover these key technologies.
+Watch out for our following 5G fireside chat series, where we plan to cover these key technologies.